superfly/docs/rails/advanced-guides/phusion-passenger.html.md

 ## Deployment

 That's it.
-As always you deploy your application via `fly deploy` and can open it via `fly open`.
+As always you deploy your application via `fly deploy` and can open it via `fly apps open`.
 Everything else remains the same.
 You can use your same Postgre database, redis data store, and any other secrets you may have set.